 The What to do in Milan post isn’t ready yet, so I will begin with where we stayed and then give you the scoop on Italy’s second largest city soon.
-After our two days in Italy, I’m glad we went there, even if getting there was a major struggle.
-When we decided where to stay
+(Update!
+My Milan experience post is live.)
+After our two days in Italy, I’m glad we went there, even if getting there was a major

 Tag: hotel review

 Visiting Rothenburg ob der Tauber last October was like time travel, but the guesthouse that Doug and I stayed in had all the modern conveniences.
 Gasthof Butz was set in a wonderful central location just one alley away from the Marktplatz, or Rotheburg ob der Tauber main square.
 Location Gasthof Butz is situated in a

 Of the two hotels we booked in Germany, Alt-Ringlein was my favorite.
 It was old and picturesque with heavy dark beams lining the ceilings and halls.
 We took a tiny elevator and then twisted and turned down at least 3 hallways before we arrived at our room.
 Our circuitous route made it clear that we

 In the beginning stages of planning my recent Europe trip, deciding where we would physically be on which dates was somewhat stressful.
 Once everything clicked into place, however, it was easy to fill in the blanks, beginning with Prague.
 We flew into Czechia and kicked our trip off in style at the NYX Hotel Prague.

 Approaching Hotel Rose, you know you are getting into something special.
 The exterior is fresh and exciting, and the neon “Hotel Rose” sign by the lobby door sets the stage for a quirky, fresh experience.
 Each interaction with the front desk (check in, questions, check out) was met with cheerful professionalism.
 Read on of a